niraj4u2/junereycasuga.github.io/source/_posts/2014-06-21-wiring-up-a-back-end-to-your-angularjs-app-using-firebase.markdown

 <img src="/images/angularfirebase/hello_yo.png" style="width: 100%" />

 ### Installing Firebase to our app
-To install Firebase to our app, we will ask Bower to install for us by running `bower install angularfire` on our command line.
+To install Firebase to our app, we will ask Bower to install for us by running `bower install --save angularfire` on our command line.
 What this does is it will download the `firebase.js`, `firebase-simple-login.js`, and `angularfire.js`.
 Once this done, we will now include the javascript files we have to our `index.html`.

 {% codeblock app/index.html %}
 <!-- bower:js -->
 ---

 <script src="bower_components/firebase/firebase.js"></script>
-<script src="bower_components/angularfire/angularfire.js"></script>
+<script src="bower_components/angularfire/dist/angularfire.min.js"></script>

 ---
 <!-- endbower-->